 In the 1880s the construction of the Kuranda Railway began.
 Miners from the west needed transport to ‘civilisation’.
 Many lives were lost during construction.
-Fifteen hand-made tunnels and 37 bridges were built.
-Three million cubic metres of earth was excavated.
+The development included fifteen hand-made tunnels and 37 bridges.
+The total amount of earth excavated was three million cubic metres.
 Quite a feat for those times.
 Tourists began using the railway to visit Kuranda in the 1930s.

 In the 1960s, it became apparent how good the lifestyle was in Kuranda.
 With cheap living, beautiful scenery and lovely climate.
 The ‘hippy’ communes moved into town.

 The 1970s brought all kinds of new inhabitants.
 The town filled with musicians and artists and the Kuranda Markets began.

 Explore world-famous markets